 PhoneParent.com – Spy Phone Labs LLC – Free with in-app purchases

 The free version of this app is powerful – it can send reports about calls, texts, internet usage, GPS location, and more to the parent’s phone.
 There is an icon on the monitored phone to remind users that their usage is being monitored.

 The free version allows parents to monitor up to five phones and receive regular reports about usage.
 The developers remind users that it is illegal to monitor phones in this way without the user’s knowledge, though.

 Family Safety Production – Free with in-app purchases

 Know where your child’s phone is at all times and you probably know where your child is as well.
 This app is designed to track the phone and if that’s your goal, it might be the one that meets your needs.

 There are some in-app purchases available ranging from $1.49 to $69.99.
-Reviews are positive on the whole, and parents report being pleased with the capability of checking their children’s whereabouts.Google Play
+Reviews for this application are positive on the whole, and the parents in them report being pleased with the capability of checking their children’s whereabouts.Google Play

 Family Locator GPS Tracker

 Here’s an app that will provide peace of mind for parents – track the locations of the devices of everyone you care about.
 You can get notifications when loved ones leave where they are and when they arrive at their destinations.
 There’s even an option for connecting to a live representative if there’s a problem when someone is driving.